Go to the Students section

 entitled: Introducing solid food to babies: A dyadic interaction.

-On 13th June, alcohol researchers from across the UK attended the inaugral Alcohol Research Mixer at Headington Hill Hall.
+On 13th June, alcohol researchers from across the UK attended the inaugural Alcohol Research Mixer at Headington Hill Hall.
 The event, organised by Dr Emma Davies from the Department of Psychology, Social Work and Public Health at Oxford Brookes, was designed to foster future collaborative work in the alcohol and health field.

 Dr Astrid Schloerscheidt has been appointed as the new Pro Vice-Chancellor and Dean of the Faculty of Health and Life Sciences at Oxford Brookes University and takes on the role from 30 May 2017.